 Moreover, the volume of your tear production may be measured using the Schirmer test.
 This test only takes about five minutes and involves blotting strips of paper placed beneath your lower eyelids to absorb the tears you produce.

 Finally, the quality of your tears may be assessed as part of the diagnosis processed.
 A special dye may be put into an eyedrop to assess the surface condition of your eyes.
 Your board-certified ophthalmologist may time how long it takes for your tears to evaporate and look for staining patterns on your corneas.

-Treatment for Chronic Dry Eye
+Chronic Dry Eye Treatments

 The best treatment for chronic dry eye treats the underlying health issue that is causing your condition.
 For example, if your dry eye is caused as a side effect of a medication you are currently taking, the most effective course of action is switching to a medication that doesn’t cause this side effect.

 Prescription anti-inflammatory medications are usually highly effective onn dry eye treatments.
 When severe inflammation occurs along the edge of your eyelids, oil glands can’t secrete oil into your tears.
 Antibiotics have an anti-inflammatory effect and can improve the quality of your tears.
 While these antibiotics are usually oral, they may be prescribed as ointments or eye drops.